 Women's Aid estimates that there is a £427million shortfall in funding for existing domestic abuse support; £238million of this should be allocated to community-based support.
 With proper investment in the domestic abuse sector, the public purse could save as much as £23billion annually.
-153
+153 in a postcode lottery for access to services.
+A survey by the Domestic Abuse Commissioner found that most victim/survivors were not able to access the support that they wanted, 35% of support organisations were running services without any dedicated funding and 27% had to cease some services due to a lack of funding.
+155

 Despite rising reports of domestic abuse, funding for domestic abuse services has been in decline over the last decade.
-This includes a 26% cut in councils' overall spending power, which disproportionately affects women and children.154 This has resulted in a postcode lottery for access to services.
-A survey by the Domestic Abuse Commissioner found that most victim/survivors were not able to access the support that they wanted, 35% of support organisations were running services without any dedicated funding and 27% had to cease some services due to a lack of funding.155
+This includes a 26% cut in councils' overall spending power, which disproportionately affects women and children.
+This has resulted

 Delivering the Whole Justice Approach also presents huge potential for cost-efficiency.
 Advance estimates the cost of a CJ IDVA in 2024 is up to £54,000 per year.
-STADA estimates the cost of a specialist court co-ordinator is up to £50,000.156 Some additional administrative costs may be incurred, such as police vetting, but these are minimal - likely just a few hundred pounds per person.
+STADA estimates the cost of a specialist court co-ordinator is up to £50,000.
+Some additional administrative costs may be incurred, such as police vetting, but these are minimal - likely just a few hundred pounds per person.
 Delivery of a Specialist Domestic Abuse Court also does not have much meaningful additional cost, as much of the clustering protocols and staff training needs are absorbed as part of the CPS's Domestic Abuse Best Practice Framework.
 It is therefore a modest investment of £16.4million to establish a Whole Justice Approach service model, with an SDAC, CJ IDVA and court coordinator in every magistrate's court in the UK.

 Each IDVA on average will support 60 women per year, equating to an average of £900 per woman.
-Together with the cost of coordination of courts, mental health and other wraparound support, the annual cost of support through the Whole Justice Approach is estimated at £2,000 per victim/survivor per year; Advance currently receives just £450 per victim/survivor of domestic abuse through the statutory funding, which is needed to provide lifesaving and lifechanging support.157
+Together with the cost of coordination of courts, mental health and other wraparound support, the annual cost of support through the Whole Justice Approach is estimated at £2,000 per victim/survivor per year; Advance currently receives just £450 per victim/survivor of domestic abuse through the statutory funding, which is needed to provide lifesaving and life-changing support.